davidfig/rendersheet/README.md

 renders a canvas spritesheet for use with pixi.js

 ## Rationale
-I needed a way to generate spritesheets on the fly based on canvas drawings.
+I needed a way to generate spritesheets on the fly based on canvas drawings and/or images.
 This allows me to resize the drawings based on different resolutions.
 It works by passing the rendersheet two functions: a drawing function and a measure function.
 It currently uses a rudimentary packing algorithm.

 ## Code Example

     // set up rendersheet
     var sheet = new RenderSheet();

+    // show the rendersheet (used for debugging) sheet.show = true;

     // draw triangle textures on rendersheet
     sheet.add('triangle', triangleDraw, triangleMeasure, {size: 50, 'red'});